20,000 beds and counting

 De Zorggroep Limburg, the Netherlands

-De Zorggroep Limburg (DZL) operates 31 nursing homes across the south of the Netherlands, caring for almost 2,500 elderly and mentally challenged patients.
+De Zorggroep Limburg (DZL) operates 31 nursing homes across the south of the Netherlands, caring for almost 2,500 elderly and mentally challenged care receivers.
 DZL’s Venray location used an Acoustic Monitoring system to monitor their 100 residents with intellectual disabilities.
 They quickly noticed the benefits of Acoustic Monitoring compared to a traditional nurse call system.

 OSJCT Spencer Court, Woodstock, United Kingdom